kurtosis-tech/avalanche-package/README.md

 Deploy a smart contract locally
 -------------------------------
 You may deploy smart contracts to the C-Chain of the local Avalanche network with Hardhat.
-To do so, simply follow the instructions in the [Avalanche Developer Docs][avalanche-hardhat-deploy] but replace the port in the local network URL field in `hardhat.config.ts` with the one mapped by Kurtosis from the node's container to your local machine.
+To do so, simply follow the instructions in the [Avalanche Developer Docs][avalanche-hardhat-deploy] but replace the port in the local network `url` field in the `hardhat.config.ts` file with the one mapped by Kurtosis from the node's container to your local machine.
 For example, if your node is mapped to `127.0.0.1:60917`, then `YOUR_PORT` will be `60917`.

 Example:
 ```typescript